Serverless is a tricky term. Where did the servers go? Where does code run?

 - Do they have the security of a microVM?

 Vercel and Netlify have amazing developer experience.
 Their click-to-deploy buttons make it so easy to try new projects.
-So why not give it a try?
+They have global content delivery networks that serve your site’s cached assets very fast.

 ServerlessWP is a free and open-source project.
 Deploy your site to experience the benefits of serverless hosting.